ai4eic/DNP2025-tutorials/landing_page.md

 These tutorials are designed for physicists and researchers working on the GlueX experiment at Jefferson Lab.
 We focus on two main applications of deep learning:

 1. **CNN-based Classification**: Using Convolutional Neural Networks to classify FCAL showers and distinguish between photons and splitoffs
-2. **Generative AI**: Building generative models to simulate FCAL showers for different particle types (π⁺, π⁻, and photons) based on their kinematics and particle identification (PID)
+2. **Generative AI**: Building generative models to simulate FCAL photon showers based on their kinematics.

 ## Tutorial Goals